lodash-php/lodash-php.github.io/README.md

 **Note:** Unlike `pullAllBy`, this method returns a new array.

 **Arguments:**

 @param array $array The array to inspect.

-@param array $values The values to exclude.
+@param array<int, mixed> ...$values The values to exclude.

-@param callable $ iteratee The iteratee invoked per element.
+@param callable $iteratee The iteratee invoked per element.